-At the "module identifier" column, it is presented the indented outline structure with folder icons as nodes and document icons as leafs.
-Double-clicking over each folder will expand or collapse its content.
+At the "module identifier" column, it is presented the indented outline structure with folder icons as nodes and document icons as leaves.
+Double-click over each folder will expand or collapse its content.

-Figure 4-46: Module list view
+Figure 4-47: Module list view

 4.9.3.
 Adding modules